 FIL Life Ireland has adequate capital to meet its capital requirements under Solvency II.
-As at 31 December 2021 there are no plans to issue, repay or otherwise change the Company's capital management position.
+As at 31 December 2022 there are no plans to issue, repay or otherwise change the Company's capital management position.
 The Company's capital position and solvency capital ratio are shown in the following table.

-Summary Table 2: Capital Position and Solvency Ratio
+Summary Table 2: Capital Position and Solvency I Ratio

-Own Funds, SCR, MCR & Coverage Ratio 31 Dec 2021 €'000 31 Dec 2020 €'000
+Own Funds, SCR, 31 Dec 31 Dec

+MCR & Coverage 2022 2021

+Ratio €'000 €'000

-Solvency Capital 3,969 3,734
+Solvency Capital 3,879 3,969

 Requirement (SCR)

-Minimum Capital 3,700 3,700
+Minimum Capital 4,000 3,700

 Requirement (MCR)

-Eligible Own Funds 10,787 10,854
+Eligible Own Funds 9,442 10,787

-Ratio of Eligible Own 272% 291%
+Ratio of Eligible Own 243% 272%

 Funds to SCR

-Ratio of Eligible Own 292% 293%
+Ratio of Eligible Own 236% 292%

 Funds to MCR

-The solvency capital requirement calculated in accordance with regulations exceeds the minimum capital requirement of \in 3.7m.
+The solvency capital requirement calculated in accordance with regulations exceeds the minimum capital requirement of €4.0m.
 All Own Funds are considered as Tier 1 capital, in accordance with the guidelines on loss absorption and repayment of capital and dividends.
 FIL Life Ireland maintains an efficient capital structure from equity shareholders' funds, consistent with the Company's risk profile and the regulatory and market requirements of its business.
 In line with the Capital Management Policy, the firm seeks to hold a discretionary buffer over the greater of the SCR and the ORSA requirements.
 The discretionary buffer is subject to ongoing monitoring by management and the Board.
-In 2020 the target capital solvency ratio, including the internal buffer, was 122% The Company's capital exceeded this target throughout the year.
+The Company's capital exceeded this target throughout the year.